 “Yeah, well,” I asked, watching him fingerpick them out of a much too tiny cup.
 Dad…calling?
 My dad never calls anybody…

-“Uh, let’s see,” Cauler frowned, before stabbing at my chicken for inspiration.
+“Uh, let’s see,” Cauler frowned, before stabbing at my beef for inspiration.
 “Oh, right…it’s your ol’ lady, man.
 Something about she’s suddenly not hittin’ on all eight, understand?
 I think he wants you to call him, like right away…”

 Care for more?